provena/provena/docs/provenance/registering-model-runs/editing-model-runs.md

 ### Adding, removing or changing a Modeller or Organisation association

-This section of the form:
+The following section of the form is where you specify associations for this model run record.

 |                                       Associations select tool                                        |
 | :---------------------------------------------------------------------------------------------------: |
 | <img src="../../assets/images/provenance/edit_model_run/associations.png" alt="drawing" width="800"/> |

-Is where you specify associations for this model run record.

 You can add, remove, or modify, these associations in the same manner as Studies above.